sameersbn/docker-gitlab/README.md

 #### SSL

 Access to the gitlab application can be secured using SSL so as to prevent unauthorized access to the data in your repositories.
-While a CA certified SSL certificate allows for verification of trust via the CA, a self signed certificate can also provide an equal level of trust verification as long as each client takes some additional steps to verify the identity of your website.
+While a CA certified SSL certificate allows for verification of trust via the CA, a self-signed certificate can also provide an equal level of trust verification as long as each client takes some additional steps to verify the identity of your website.
 I will provide instructions on achieving this towards the end of this section.

 Jump to the [Using HTTPS with a load balancer](#using-https-with-a-load-balancer) section if you are using a load balancer such as hipache, haproxy or nginx.